Lotus015/gorest-tests/README.md

 If you want to run the pactum.js tests:

-Clone the repository and run
+1. Clone the repository
+2. Navigate to project file and run

 ```
 docker build -t gorest-tests .